 - Have an advanced degree (e.g., MS, MPH, PhD, MD).

 - Be able to perform high quality research in the areas of health behavior, health behavior change, health intervention, and/or prevention, and be able to apply for external grants in these areas.

 - Be currently engaged in research, or be scaling up to perform research in the future, that is consistent with InCHIP’s mission (see below).

 - Maintain an up-to-date biosketch and contact information (i.e., department, email address, office address and phone number) on the InCHIP website.

 NOTE: There is no fee for becoming an InCHIP Affiliate.

-The University of Connecticut’s Institute for Collaboration on Health, Intervention, and Policy (InCHIP) creates new scientific knowledge and theoretical frameworks in the areas of health behavior, health behavior change, health intervention, and prevention at multiple levels of analysis (e.g., individual, family, community, societal).
-Health is broadly defined and may include physical and mental health, and outcomes with critical implications for health (e.g., decreasing stress).
-Work at the intersection of behavior and biology (e.g., increasing medication adherence) is encouraged.
-This includes genomics, which has strong psychological, physiological, and behavioral health-related components (e.g., personalized medicine approaches to risk reduction strategies, acceptance and access to genetic testing, and ethical decision-making considerations of the outcomes of such testing).
-InCHIP disseminates its research and cutting-edge interventions through capacity-building, structural change, teaching, mentoring, and collaboration at the University, local, state, national, and international levels.
+The University of Connecticut’s Institute for Collaboration on Health, Intervention, and Policy (InCHIP) provides an interdisciplinary nexus for investigators and Centers across the University to stimulate research collaborations and major newly-funded initiatives that create new scientific knowledge and theoretical frameworks in health behavior at multiple levels of analysis (e.g., individual, family, community, policy).
+Health is broadly defined and includes physical and mental health, and outcomes with critical implications for health.
+Work at the intersection of behavior and biology, and at the intersection of science and public policy is encouraged.
+InCHIP disseminates its research and cutting-edge health behavior change interventions through publishing, structural change, capacity-building, teaching, mentoring, and collaboration at the University, local, state, national, and international levels.

 NOTE: Your answers to the fields below will be used to create your entry in the InCHIP affiliate directory upon approval of your affiliate application.